 So far, it has landed one publicly announced partner: Eos Energy Storage, a startup working on a zinc-based long-duration battery chemistry set to be grid-connected by New York utility Consolidated Edison this year.
 While Bundschuh declined to comment on further partnerships, Greentech Media has been told that Ideal Power’s converter is being used by another battery startup, Aquion, in one of its off-grid, solar and generator-connected test projects.
 Energy software startup Growing Energy Labs Inc. (GELI) is also working on that project.

-Distributed energy storage is set for rapid growth, as GTM Research has laid out in great detail in its recent report, Distributed Energy Storage 2014: Applications and Opportunities for Commercial Energy.
+, as GTM Research has laid out in great detail in its recent report, Distributed Energy Storage 2014: Applications and Opportunities for Commercial Energy.
 While most of the focus on the economic competitiveness of grid storage has focused on the batteries, the power electronics that allow them to interact with the grid is an important part of the equation as well.
 Keep a close eye on how Ideal Power, and the rest of the inverter world, tackles the challenge of delivering products that can do the things the grid and customers need from grid-scale batteries.